opentutor/aws-beanstalk-terraform/template/README.md

 - edit `terragrunt.hcl` with config details for your site

-- rename `scret.auto.tfvars` to `secret.auto.tfvars` (so it will be .gitignored) and configure the secrets
+- rename `scret.auto.tfvars` to `secret.auto.tfvars` (so it will be .gitignored) and configure the secrets.
+Secret management is external (e.g. maybe secrets were shared via 1password)

 - Put in whatever best form to share with `AWS Admin`, e.g. branch, Pull Request and Request Review in gitub